• BLKNSLVR 10 months ago

 Should weakness in one mean you don't listen to anything out of the EU when it comes to privacy?
 Again I think that's too binary.
 The EU has some great ideas and laws about protecting us from the excesses of corporate data hoarding, those should be celebrated, just as we excoriate them on attempts to create a state panopticon.

-• blub a day ago
+• blub 9 months ago

 Based on election results and popularity, the Hungarian government is more democratically legitimate than the French and German ones.